Selectra-Dev/selectra-standards/project-management/github.md

 By default, we simply follow GitHub guidelines:
 - The shared repository on GitHub has one permanent branch: master.
 The content of this branch **MUST** always be deployable;
 - When working on a new fix or feature, the developer **MUST** create a new branch on the shared repository.
-It is **RECOMMENDED** that the developer commits his work on this branch regularly in order to keep a clean and useful history;
+It is **RECOMMENDED** that the developer commits and push his work on this branch regularly in order to keep a clean and useful history;
 - When the code is ready to be deployed, or when the developer wants to discuss some details concerning new features, he **MUST** create a pull request.
 He **MUST NOT** merge directly to master;
 - When the team agrees on the changes, the project manager merges the branch into master.